PinaPhD/A-Threshold-triggered-Deep-Q-Network-Self-Healing-Agent/README.md

-## Implementing self-healing autonomous software-defined OT networks in offshore wind power plants
+## Implementing a threshold-triggered self-healing framework in software-defined industrial networks: A case of offshore wind farms

 ---